Pedro Guerrero (first baseman/outfielder): Los Angeles Dodgers

 Guerrero finally broke into the big leagues in late 1978.
 His first major league at-bat came in the fifth inning of a September blowout loss against Randy Jones and the San Diego Padres.
-Pedro pinch-hit for former minor-league roommate and future nemesis Rick Sutcliffe, and singled for the first of his 1,618 hits.
+Guerrero pinch-hit for former minor-league roommate and future nemesis Rick Sutcliffe and hit a single.
 Exactly one year later, he hit his first major league home run off Padres pitcher Bob Owchinko, appearing in 25 games total in 1979.
-Pedro made significant contributions to the parent club in 1980.
-He filled a valuable utility role over two stretches during the season, spelling an ailing Davey Lopes at second and a slumping Rudy Law in center.
+Guerrero made significant contributions to the Dodgers in 1980.
+He filled a valuable utility role over two stretches during the season, spelling an ailing Davey Lopes at second and a slumping Rudy Law in center field.
 Overall, Guerrero played six different positions in 1980 and batted an impressive .322 with 7 homers and 31 RBI in 183 at-bats.

 At the start of the 1981 season, incumbent right fielder Reggie Smith was rehabilitating from an arm injury, which opened a spot in right field for Guerrero.
 The first half of the season was going well, with a batting average of .325 and the Dodgers atop their division, when a players' strike halted the season in early June.
 After the season resumed in August, Guerrero won the first of five All-Star nods.
-Guerrero batted only .269 in the second half of the split campaign as the Dodgers posted a mediocre 27–26 record the rest of the way, but the Dodgers were guaranteed a playoff spot for their first-half lead.
+Guerrero batted only .269 in the second half of the split campaign as the Dodgers posted a mediocre 27–26 record the rest of the way, but the Dodgers were guaranteed a playoff spot due to their first-half lead.
 Guerrero's slump continued into the postseason.
 The Dodgers were pushed to the brink in two consecutive playoff rounds against Houston and Montreal, but managed to overcome deficits in each series.
 The Dodgers again faced the New York Yankees in the 1981 World Series, their third Fall Classic matchup in five years.
 Guerrero factored into three straight wins in Games 3–5, but his crowning performance in Game 6 sealed the series for the Dodgers.
-In that final game, Pedro totaled five RBIs and eight total bases amassed on a triple, homer, and bases loaded single.
-The one-man show capped a 9–2 victory and gave the Dodgers' their first World Series title in 16 years.
+In that final game, Pedro totaled five RBIs and eight total bases amassed on a triple, homer, and bases-loaded single.
+The one-man show capped a 9–2 victory and gave the Dodgers their first World Series title in 16 years.
 Guerrero was named co-MVP of the Series along with teammates Ron Cey and Steve Yeager.